usethesource/salix/README.md

 ```

 The first key thing to note here, is that eval is passed to `updateRepl` using an anonymous function.
 So eval is communicated *down*.
 Second, the function `updateMain` intercepts the `parent` `repl` message by pattern matching on `msg`, in this case only intercepting the `result(str)` message.
 Because this case comes before the normal `repl` message handling, it will prevent the REPL from handling a message it does not know about (`result(str)`).

+So update functions can not only pass arbitrary additional data down the component tree, but they also can intercept messages coming in from above, but headed downwards, for specific purposes.

+#### How are sequences of commands executed?

+Lists of commands are executed in sequence, causing one synchronous roundtrip to the server at every step.
+Commands are furthermore always executed before any (queued) events are handled, because commands might invalidate the UI that was actual at the time of queueing such events.
+It's perfectly possible to starve the UI by producing an infinite command loop.

+One invocation of a model update function might produce a list of commands.
+Since every message sent back to the server produces a new model, this means that messages from consecutive commands, will be processed in the context of consecutive models, and *not* on the original model that produced the list of commands in the first place.
+Worse, if such intermediate steps on the model produce commands themselves, they are executed first, before continuing on the remainder of the original list of commands.

+*Aside*: this describes the current situation of the implementation; I'm unsure of the general semantics of sequences of commands produced by a single `update` step.
+An obvious way out would be to disallow sequences of commands and only allow a single one per update; but, on the other hand, this seems overly restricted and inflexible.

+#### Why is it slow?

+Since Rascal does not run in the browser, all communication between user events and commands and the main application loop requires HTTP communication.
+Basically, all code in Rascal is executed on the server, including differencing of two views.
+Patches are sent to the browser which updates the actual DOM accordingly, executes commands (if any), and sends back messages (from commands, subscriptions or user events).
+Then the cycle repeats.

+Moreover, to guarantee that model and view evolve in lock-step, the communication between client and server is *synchronous*.
+This means, events occurring during processing of a previous event (or command) are queued up until the new view is ready.
+When processing a queued event, Salix detects if it is still valid with respect to the current view before starting to handle it; if an event turns out to be stale (because its handler has been removed, or it's node is not attached to the DOM anymore), it's discarded.

+Subscription events are treated just like user events, except that there's no way to detect staleness.
+It is therefore possible to retrieve notifications of a subscription *after* you've stopped subscribing to it.